How To Declutter Your Closet

 In some instances, pieces in your “no” pile may just be wrong for your lifestyle.
 Companies such as Swap Society have now made it easy to rid your closet of items which are still of good quality, though no longer fit your personal look.
 Another option is selling these kinds of pieces on resale sites.
 You may get more bang for your buck than a thrift store and from the comfort of your own home.

 If all else fails, and you’re staring at a pile of hole-ridden undergarments or terribly-stained shirts, there are programs working to give textiles a second life.
-Brands like Knickey, Patagonia, and Levi’s have systems in place to take in clothing and recycle it for future use.
+Brands like Subset, Patagonia, and Levi’s have systems in place to take in clothing and recycle it for future use.
 Sometimes this means denim will be turned into insulation, and other times it results in true upcycling.
-A handful of other brands have take-back programs specifically for used clothing from their company, like EILEEN FISHER and Madewell.
+A handful of other brands have take-back programs specifically for used clothing from their company, like EILEEN FISHER.
 Find the program right for your old clothes in this article, though be wary of H&M’s greenwashing.

 Now, take a deep breath and let it out in the loudest yoga-like way possible.
 You can do it.
 With a little preparation and a whole lot of decisiveness, you’ll have yourself a joyous closet in no time.
 Find peace in the decluttering of your closet!